Belikeoscar/team-jedi-phonie/README.md

 Solidify what you’ve learnt by building cool simple things you can showcase

 ### Why
 Practice makes perfect.
-We’re getting you ready for all the fun projects in the coming semester
+We’re getting you ready for all the fun projects in the coming semester.

 ### How